stevenrobertson/sd-docs/report/gpu.md

 Don't let the words *general purpose* fool you, however.
-While the major manufacturers have shown interest in this market, it remains at present a fraction of the size of these companies' core markets [CITE].
+While the major manufacturers have shown interest in this market, it remains at present a fraction of the size of these companies' core markets [@Voicu2010].
 Every transistor spent making GPGPU faster and easier to program may come at the expense of doing the same for games, and that market is simply too small to bet the farm on at present [CITE?].
 This tension between compute and gaming has